BOTANICAL IMAGES SCOTIA

 - Paintings have a themed subject

-A copy of these regulations, together with an application form and advice on the recommended method of mounting is available here.
+A copy of the 2016 regulations, application form and advice on the recommended method of mounting is available here.
+(Details for 2017 will be posted as soon as available)